TRiSM for Agentic AI: A Review of Trust, Risk, and Security Management in LLM-based Agentic Multi-Agent Systems: Discussion

 Drawing from our findings and best practices from multiple disciplines, we propose several actionable directions for future research and implementation, as shown in Figure \ref{fig:roadmap_mindmap}.
 These recommendations span both technical system design improvements and governance-level policy initiatives:

 The community should create open benchmarks and challenge environments to test AMAS governance.
-For instance, a suite of scenario-based tasks (with built-in threats and ethical dilemmas) could be used to evaluate how well a TRiSM-governed Agentic AI systemthat performs relative to one without such controls.
+For instance, a suite of scenario-based tasks (with built-in threats and ethical dilemmas) could be used to evaluate how well a TRiSM-governed ASAM that performs relative to one without such controls.
 This will enable direct comparisons and drive progress on measurable metrics of trust (e.g. frequency of prevented failures or fairness outcomes).

 Future system design must anticipate a continually evolving threat landscape.
 Techniques from cybersecurity (e.g. adversarial training, AI model “penetration testing” \cite{bacudio2011overview}, and formal verification) should be integrated into the LLM agent development pipeline.
 Cross-disciplinary collaboration with security experts can yield LLM-specific hardening methods, such as dynamic prompt anomaly detectors or robust tool APIs that constrain agent actions.
 Additionally, creating red-team/blue-team exercises for AMAS , akin to cyber wargames \cite{schneider2020wargaming} , can help discover vulnerabilities in a controlled way before real adversaries do.